2025 Beijing CBD Forum Annual Conference Kicks Off

 UNDP Asia Mayors Forum Held Concurrently, Four Flagship Events to Boost Economic Cooperation

-On June 12, the Beijing Municipal Commerce Bureau and the CBD Administrative Committee co-hosted a policy-focused government-business dialogue on stabilizing foreign investment.
-The session interpreted the latest policies, addressed corporate needs, and facilitated exchanges to support foreign enterprises in China.

-Held concurrently, the UNDP Asia Mayors Forum, themed "Collaborative Innovation: Co-Creating Low-Carbon and Sustainable Future Cities," brought together global urban leaders, multinational executives, international organization representatives, and academic experts.
+Held concurrently, the UNDP Asia Mayors Forum, themed“Collaborative Innovation: Co-Creating Low-Carbon and Sustainable Future Cities,” brings together global urban leaders, multinational executives, international organization representatives, and academic experts.
 Guided by the UN Sustainable Development Goals (SDGs), the forum emphasizes international cooperation, multi-stakeholder collaboration, and financial and technological innovation to drive urban sustainability.

 Beijing is accelerating its development as a global green economy leader.
 As a high-density economic hub, the CBD plays a critical role in energy conservation, renewable energy adoption, and efficiency improvements.